roboll/helmfile/README.md

 At this point, you'll start writing a `Makefile` under `myteam/` so that `make sync-all` will do the job.

-It does work, but you can rely on the helmfile's feature instead.
+It does work, but you can rely on the Helmfile feature instead.

 Put `myteam/helmfile.yaml` that looks like: